Bealby/magnet-fishing/README.md

 - Set up `Heroku` as `Master` branch using the command `heroku git:remote -a app-name`.
   The `app-name` being the name of the `Heroku App` created in Step-1.

-- Then in the terminal type the command `echo web: python app.py > Procfile`
+- Then in the terminal type the command `echo web: python app.py > Procfile`.

-- Then the command `heroku ps:scale web=1`
+- Then the command `heroku ps:scale web=1`.

 - Finally to update:
   - `git init`